core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 infrastructure for an observed resource record, the DoC server sends an appropriate Observe notification response to the DoC client.

-A server that cannot proxy to DNS Push (or any other means of obtaining new records) SHOULD NOT send the response as a notification
+A server that cannot proxy to DNS Push (or any other means of obtaining new records) should not send the response as a notification
 (i.e., it should not send the Observe option).

 OSCORE